Luxembourg-Open-Source-Club/.github/profile/README.md

 Our goal is to develop best practices for software engineering and overall project management while celebrating the great medium of open-source.

 ## What are we doing right now?
 We are currently working on the [BICS-BOT](https://github.com/Luxembourg-Open-Source-Club/BICS-BOT).
-It is a Discord bot written in Python that is made for universities to organize studies.
-It is intended to be used on, for example; a Discord server for the _Bachelor in Computer Science_ students in the University of Luxembourg :)
+It is a Discord bot written in Python that is made BICS students to organize the student Discord server.

 ## How can you be a part of this club?
-It's very simple.
-You can join our [**Discord server**](https://discord.gg/m9q7X7mBM4) to stay up-to-date with all organizational news.
-There you can find:
-- Where and when we meet.
-- How we work as a team.
-- How to use our collective resources.

-## Our Conventions
-Please refer to our conventions [document](https://github.com/Luxembourg-Open-Source-Club/.github/blob/main/CONVENTIONS.md)
+Join our [**Discord server**](https://discord.gg/m9q7X7mBM4) and introduce yourself!
+Meeting information:
+- Place: MAE 1.010
+- Day: Monday
+- Time: 16h-17h